bmth-arg-wiki/bmth-arg-wiki.github.io/index.md

 ### The Webpage

-The webpage for the ARG can be found [here](https://www.multidimensionalnavigator8.help/index-desktop.html) and provides the bulk of what we know about the Nex Gen lore.
+The [webpage](https://www.multidimensionalnavigator8.help/index-desktop.html) for the ARG can be found provides the bulk of what we know about the Nex Gen lore.
 The wiki also covers [the webpage](pages/website/website) itself and the different software on it.
 The serial number on the side of M8's head on the album cover is the code you will need to get into the website.

 ![Image of band cards included with certain physical releases.](https://raw.githubusercontent.com/bmth-arg-wiki/wiki-assets/main/characters/band-cards.png)